kmill/LeanTeX/README.md

 # LeanTeX

-Lean 4 library for pretty printing expressions as LaTeX
+This is a Lean 4 library for pretty printing expressions as LaTeX.